 Talent cuts the specimen with a new knife.

 Talent collects the sections with a loop and places them on a copper grid.

+Talent places the sections on a copper grid

 For contrasting the sections, immerse the grids in uranyl acetate solution for 20 minutes [1-TXT] and wash the grids in double-distilled water [2], and then immerse the grids in lead citrate for 15 minutes [3-TXT] and rewash the grids in double-distilled water [4].